3. Carbon sequestration

 Accounting for project carbon sequestration

-- Emissions from establishment activities, ongoing management and clearfell.
+- Emissions from establishment activities, ongoing management and clearfell

 - Emissions from soil disturbance

-- Sequestration in tree biomass, litter and deadwood (and in a limited number of scenarios, soil)
+- Sequestration in tree biomass, litter and deadwood

 Vegetation removed at start of project